trwbox/obsidian-zola-build-action/readme.md

 # obsidian-zola github pages deploy action

 This is a github actions script to build an obsidian-zola site, and push it to the gh-pages branch of a repo.
+This action can be added to a private github repo, with it pushing to a public branch for the website.

 # Steps to Use